adamsorbie/unix_course-2020-02-14/README.md

 ```
 $ ls /home/yourusername/unix_shell_course-2020-02-14
 ```
-You can think of it a little like being give a street address without the city or town.
+You can think of it a little like being given a street address without the city or town.
 Gregor-Mendel Str.
-2 may make sense to you if you are in Freising (*relative* to where you are), however if you are located elsewhere you would also need to know in which place this street is located.
+2 may make sense to you if you are in Freising (*relative* to where you are), however if you live elsewhere you may not know this street and would also need to know in which place you could find this street.

 There are some conventions regarding *relative* and *absolute paths*.
 One is that a dot (`.`) represents the current folder you are in.
 The command